-In the media, most of the states have maintained that they are in touch with firms from Japan and South Korea, including the ones who are currently set up in China.
+As reported in the media, most states have maintained that they are in touch with firms from Japan and South Korea, including the ones who are currently set up in China.

 Meanwhile, Telangana, which is an existing IT/ITeS hub in India, has also carved out a few industrial parks in the state, including the Kakatiya Integrated Mega Textiles Park, Sircilla Apparel Park, four mega food parks, and Pharma City near capital, Hyderabad.
 With these setups in place, Telangana is ready to pitch itself across diverse industries to foreign investors.